Wednesday update: Oswego County virus cases up 56 to 2,823; deaths up one to 20

 Total - of people in mandatory isolation/quarantine: 1,471

-Huang reminded residents that the County Health Department changed its reporting process yesterday and now follows the New York State Department of Health dashboard in reporting the number of COVID-19-related deaths by “County of Residence.”
+Huang reminded residents that the county Health Department changed its reporting process yesterday and now follows the state Department of Health dashboard in reporting the number of COVID-19-related deaths by “County of Residence.”

 “Our verification process took too much time and created a discrepancy between our numbers and those reported on the State’s dashboard,” he said.
 “We’ve been working closely with NYSDOH since the pandemic began and count its dashboard as a credible resource.”